The Independent Traveller’s Guide to the Dominican Republic.

 The most glorious part of the country in my opinion.
 This narrow strip of land, jutting out into the Atlantic Ocean, has lush green hills, spectacular beaches with powdery white sand, swaying coconut and palm trees, and a transparent green-blue sea.
 There are some impressive waterfalls – the best known being the El Limon waterfall (only accessible by hiking or horseback riding).
 The geography is glorious and one of my highlights in the DR was riding a motorcycle from Sanchez (the industrial town that is the access point to the peninsula) over the mountains to Las Terrenas and all the way to the end of the peninsula at Las Galeras).
 I recommend Las Terrenas as a base to the area.
 Samana bay is a popular whale spotting area in January to March when humpback whales migrate to this area.

-Accommodation recommendations in Las Terrenas: Hotel La Turtuga is a comfortable, affordable choice.
+Accommodation recommendations in Las Terrenas: Guest House My Way is a comfortable, affordable choice.
 Prices in the area have gone up considerably in the last few years and you’ll find a lot of upmarket choices along the beach.
-Hotel Villas Las Palmas al Mar is one of the better ones and prices are not extravagant.
+A very nice one is Leeloo Boutique Hotel.

 .